MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Procedural/README.md

-# Procedural Programming
+# Natural Language of Procedural Programming
-Between Boilerplate, Functions, and Data Structures
+Refining Readability, modulation, and data structures of a Music Player

 **CAUTION:** Repository and Website *UNDER CONSTRUCTION*